Spanish Language - Beginner

 — Describing people's physical appearance.
 Asking for and giving succinct information about people's character.

-— Asking for and giving general information about places: situation in relation to other places, what they are like and how to get there.
+— Asking for and giving general information about places: location with respect to other places, what they are like and how to get there.
 Methods of transport.

-— Asking for and giving the necessary information for buying something: quality, quantity, colour, size, price.
+— Asking for and giving the necessary information for buying something: quality, quantity, colour, size, and price.

 — Asking and telling the time: the time, timetables, carrying out an action.

-— Asking for and giving information about daily routines.
+— Asking for and giving information about activities: what somebody is doing, what is happening at a specific time, daily routines.

 — Expressing tastes and preferences.